 Sensory Play and Crafts

 Next up, let’s make green play dough!
-Now I know some moms fear the mess that can come with play dough, but play dough keeps my kiddos quiet and entertained longer than anything else.
+Now I know some moms fear the mess that can come with play dough, but this activity keeps my kiddos quiet and entertained longer than anything else.
 If you keep it on hard surfaces, it’s really not too bad to clean up.
-(Tip: wait for it to dry, then you can vacuum or sweep it up quickly) The following recipe for homemade play dough is a fun way to have the kids help out and then provide some fun sensory play.
+(Tip: wait for it to dry, then you can vacuum or sweep it up quickly.)
+The following recipe for homemade play dough is a fun way to have the kids help out and then provide some fun sensory play.
 Hit up your local Dollar Store or Target Dollar Spot for St. Patrick’s Day decorations.
 I found plastic gold coins and glitter shamrocks at the dollar store and my kids loved putting them in the play dough.
 A few cookie cutters are always fun too!
-Store bought play dough is recommended for ages 2+ and my 20-month-old has definitely tried to eat it, so this activity is probably best to start with older toddlers.
+Store-bought play dough is recommended for ages 2+, and my 20-month-old has definitely tried to eat it, so this activity is probably best to start with older toddlers.

 Another fun option is to make a St. Patrick’s Day sensory rice bin, similar to these from Busy Toddler.
 Just follow her instructions to dye the rice green and add the same kind of St. Patrick’s Day themed accessories.

 Cut-out cookies are fun for every holiday.
-This is my favorite recipe (I use butter instead of shortening).
-Find a shamrock or pot-of-gold shaped cookie cutter and some green sprinkles and have a little cookie party!
+Here’s my favorite sugar cookie recipe (I use butter instead of shortening).
+Find a shamrock or pot-of-gold-shaped cookie cutter and green sprinkles and have a little cookie party!

 For dinner, I like to make corned beef and cabbage in the crock pot.
 I usually follow this recipe.
 Sometimes I leave out the potatoes and do mashed potatoes on the side instead.
-This soda bread recipe is a little messy to make, but totally worth it.
-My kids love it too and it tastes amazing toasted with a spread of Kerry Gold butter for breakfast the next day!
+And this soda bread recipe is a little messy to make, but totally worth it.
+My kids love it, and it tastes amazing toasted with a spread of Kerrygold butter for breakfast the next day!